MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 ## Settings for app availability and how your assignments are preserved

 In addition to allowing or blocking apps and creating app assignments, you can also control the default app assignments of any new apps.
-When your tenant moves to the feature then the default setting let's users install available apps by default.
+When you start to use the feature then the default setting are to let users install apps by default.
 To change this default setting, access [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page, select **Actions** > **Org-wide app settings**, and modify the required settings.

 :::image type="content" source="media/acm-org-wide-app-settings.png" alt-text="Screenshot showing the org-wide app settings in an organization that uses manage access by apps feature.":::